How your donations help.

 Carol Robertson from Brain Tumour Research and Support Across Yorkshire wrote to us:

-'Jack (his real name) needs a trike to be able to play on and get around the farm where they live.
+Having been left with mobility problems from his treatment, 'Jack (his real name) needs a trike to get around the farm where they live and to be able to play on.
 Mum has seen a specialised trike costing £925 that would be ideal for Jack.

 I wondered if Ellie's Fund BTT and Levi's Star would consider funding this?